su-mangale/fluxcd/README.md

 # FluxCD GitOps Repository

-This repository implements a scalable, multi-environment GitOps workflow using FluxCD.
-It is organized for production-grade Kubernetes platform and application management, supporting overlays for production and staging, and grouping resources by application and infrastructure component.
+This repository implements a scalable, production-ready GitOps workflow using FluxCD.
+It is organized for Kubernetes platform and application management, supporting overlays for production, and grouping resources by application and infrastructure component.

 ## Repository Structure